geoboom/facemask-workshop/README.md

 Now that you have all the tools you need installed, have a look at our [projects setup guide](#projects-setup-guide) next!

-# Projects setup guide
+# Project setup

+Follow the instructions below to get familiarized with the project repository.
+You may make reference to this section during the workshop itself to perform certain tasks :book:.

-## 1. Clone this repository
+## Clone this repository and navigate to the project folder

 1. Open up terminal (wsl terminal for Windows) and type `sudo apt update && sudo apt upgrade`.
 This ensures your system packages are all up to date.
-2. Clone this GitHub repository by typing: `git clone --depth 1 https://github.com/geoboom/facemask-workshop.git`
+2. Run `git clone --depth 1 https://github.com/geoboom/facemask-workshop.git` to clone this repo.
+3. Run `ls` and you should see a folder called `facemask-workshop`.

-## 2. Launch `jupyter notebook`
+## Launch `jupyter notebook`

+1. In terminal, type `cd facemask-workshop` to navigate to the project's root folder.
-1. While still in terminal, navigate to the notebook subfolder by typing `cd facemask-workshop/notebook` (you can press TAB for autocomplete).
+1. In the root folder, navigate to the notebook subdirectory by typing `cd notebook`.
-2. Type `conda activate base` to activate Anaconda's base environment.
+1. Type `conda activate base` to activate Anaconda's base environment.
 You should see `(base)` beside your name in terminal.
-3. Now run `jupyter notebook` and this notebook folder should open in Jupyter Notebook.
+1. Now run `jupyter notebook` and this notebook folder should open in Jupyter Notebook.

+## Running the frontend (website)

+1. Open up a new terminal and type `cd facemask-workshop` to navigate to the project's root folder.
+1. In the root folder, navigate to the frontend subdirectory by .yping `cd frontend`.
+1. Type `npm install` to install the frontend project dependencies.
+This might take a while so grab a coffee :coffee:.
+1. Once the dependencies have finished installing, type `npm run dev` to run the website's server (`nextjs`).
+1. Visit `localhost:3000` in your browser to see the website live!

+## Running the backend (FastAPI server)

+1. Open up a new terminal and type `cd facemask-workshop` to navigate to the project's root folder.
+1. In the root folder, navigate to the backend subdirectory by typing `cd backend`.
+1. Type `python3 -m venv venv` to create a `python3` virtual environment in the backend directory.
+1. Type `source venv/bin/activate` to activate this virtual environment.
+You should see `(venv)` beside your name, indicating that the `venv` environment is activated.
+1. Run `pip install -r requirements.txt` to install the dependencies to this virtual environment.
+This might take a while so grab a coffee :coffee:.
+1. Once dependencies have finished installing, type `./run.sh` to run the FastAPI server and hit enter.

 # Credits